Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Make sure you are eligible to apply for a study right in the Faculty of Science (under "Who can apply").

-• Read the call for applications.
+• Read the call for applications (found at the bottom of the page).

 • Funding plan: Prepare a funding plan as a right to study does not include funding or scholarship from the University.
-In the September call, in addition to a right to study, you can also apply for a fixed-term Doctoral Researcher position under an employment contract.
+In the September call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.

 • Degree certificates: Prepare your original degree certificatesoriginal transcripts of study records and other original educational documents for the application.
 If needed, obtain officially certified copies with English translation.